bk138/droidVNC-NG/README.md

 ### For accepting connections from outside

 1. You should allow Port Forwarding in your router's Firewall settings.
 Login to your router's settings (usually open 192.168.1.1 in your browser, some routers have password written on them).
 2. Find Port Forwarding, usually it's somewhere in **Network - Firewall - Port Forwards**.
-Create a new rule.
 3. Create a new rule, this is an example from OpenWRT firmware.

    Name: **VNC forwarding**